letebrhan/mwc3-2024-django-workshop/README.md

             return self.name
     ```

 2. Now that we have our model created, we need to migrate that work into the database.
 It is a two step process.
-1. Create a migration that can do the DB work for us.
-2. Apply the migration to actually do that DB work.
+First, create a migration that can do the DB work for us.
+Second, apply the migration to actually do that DB work.
 In the terminal:
     ```bash
-    python manage.py makemigrtaions tickets
+    python manage.py makemigrations tickets
     python manage.py migrate
     ```